m-bock/purescript-ts-bridge/docs/type-comparison.md

     <td colspan=3>
       <h2>Int</h2>

 `Int` is represented as opaque type using TypeScript branded types.
-So there is no way to create an `Int` directly in TypeScript, you need to export a functions like `round :: Number -> Int` and `toNumber :: Int -> Number` to construct and deconstruct an `Int`.
+So there is no way to create an `Int` directly in TypeScript, you need to export a function like `round :: Number -> Int` and `toNumber :: Int -> Number` to construct and deconstruct an `Int`.
       </td>
   </tr>
   <tr></tr>